leog/dx/README.md

-# DX - Enhancing logging developer experience
+# LDX - Logging Developer Experience
 A lightweight tool to enhance your development workflow by processing command output with customizable transformations.

 ## Features